banting-7200/Genesis/README.md

 - Try to keep systems and commands seperated
 - Follow the code style

+Look in TODO.md for an updated list of things I'd like to get done before competition season starts.

 Check out (our Trello)[https://trello.com/b/8QvxfFTF/banting-robotics] if you want a place to start.